hhhhhhhhhn/wr/README.md

 - It has tests for every component, which are consistent due to the functional style.
   Also, it is really easy to profile.
-- It has just over 1500 lines of code, which are neatly divided into different modules.